MobiSurvStd/MobiSurvStd/docs/src/format/persons.md

 - **Type:** Float64
 - **Guarantees:**
-  - All values are non-negative.
+  - The value is non-negative.
   - If `professional_occupation` is *not* `"student"`, then the value is null.
-  - If `study_only_at_home` is false, then the value is zero.
+  - If `study_only_at_home` is true, then the value is zero.

 ### `has_car_for_study_commute`